karkiayush/JavaProgrammingFrthSem/README.md

 # JavaProgrammingFrthSem
-This repository holds all of the source code of java
+This repository holds all of the source code inside src folder of java